-On Tuesday April 18th, the command team of the Seaforths traveled to Windsor Castle to meet Prince Philip, the regiments Commander in Chief.
+On Tuesday April 18th, the command team of the Seaforths traveled to Windsor Castle to meet Prince Philip, the regiment's Colonel-in-Chief.

 After a private tour of the castle the Seaforths were given a 25 minute private audience with the Prince.

-On Tuesday April 18th, the command team of the Seaforths traveled to Windsor Castle to meet Prince Philip, the regiments Commander in Chief.
+On Tuesday April 18th, the command team of the Seaforths traveled to Windsor Castle to meet Prince Philip, the regiment's Colonel-in-Chief.

 RICHARD WATTS / TIMES COLONIST | APRIL 8, 2017